Council of Students (COS)

 International Society for Pharmacoeconomics and Outcomes Research (ISPOR), Mercer University chapter

-Advisors: Dr. Samuel Peasah
+Advisers: Dr. Samuel Peasah and Dr. Kendra Manigault

 The mission of the Mercer University ISPOR Student Chapter is to educate students about the field of pharmacoeconomics, encourage students to become involved in research projects, and foster an environment where students can network with a variety of health care and pharmaceutical professionals.